pablovegan/Python-tips-tools/README.md

 If you don't enjoy the command line, the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) for VSCode allows us to run the tests easily from a graphic interface.

 *Note: In the workflows section we will see how to automate testing.*

+*Tip: sometimes it is easier to test functions generating random inputs and ensuring they fulfill certain properties.
+This can be done with [hypothesis](https://semaphoreci.com/blog/property-based-testing-python-hypothesis-pytest), a library used to test, for example, NumPy.*

 ### Debugging